jaruiz/light52/README.md

 The [original version of this project, found in Opencores](http://opencores.org/project,light52) was also synthesized for a Xilinx Spartan-3 target; results can be found in the Opencores page and in section 9 of [the datasheet](https://github.com/jaruiz/light52/blob/master/doc/light52_ds.pdf?raw=true).
-I no longer have a viable Xilinx toolchain for S3 and I haven't yet synthesized this project on any more recent Xilinx chips.
+I no longer have a viable Xilinx toolchain for Spartan 3, which is a shame because that's the platform this core was originally optimized for (size of BRAMs, size of LUTs).
-As soon as I do I will include the synth scripts and update these numbers.

 ### Next Steps